 How much does having a Mustang influence your car insurance rate?

 Comparing rates across the country, Mustang owners pay about $2,077 per year in insurance premiums.
 This comes out to 24% more than other car owners, who can expect to pay $1,674 per year on average.
 So why the difference?

 The answer likely lies in crash data.
 Insurance companies use these reports to assess which models are more likely to be involved in an accident.
 Unfortunately, a 2017 report by the Insurance Institute for Highway Safety found that Mustangs have some of the country’s highest death rates.
 This indicates that the higher premiums charged may be insurance companies’ way of offsetting a higher risk of bodily injury claims, which cost them $18,417 on average.

 The cost of insurance for your Mustang will depend on many different factors, not the least of which is the specific model you own.
 For example, a Shelby GT500 may cost quite a bit more to insure than an EcoBoost due to its much higher replacement cost.

 With that said, here’s the average price of auto insurance premiums across all models of Mustangs:

 |Average annual minimum premium||Average annual full coverage premium|

 Insurance costs also vary by insurer.
 Every company uses different criteria to determine rates, and some may charge more or less depending on the type of car you own.
-According to our insurance company data, Mustang owners tend to find more favorable rates from USAA, Amica and Erie, while MetLife charges the highest premiums, (based on rates prior to when the company was acquired by Farmers).
+According to our insurance company data, Mustang owners tend to find more favorable rates from USAA, Amica and Erie, while MetLife charged the highest premiums, (based on rates prior to when the company was acquired by Farmers).

 See the table below for a list of the average cost to insure a Mustang with popular carriers.